christophermancini/rainbow-six-bootcamp/content/community/clan/add-your-clan.md

 title = "Add your clan to the directory"
 +++

 Adding your clan to our directory is easy to do and will help you get new recruits as well as help the community.
-Follow the steps below to get your clan listed.
+Follow the steps below to get your clan listed in our [Rainbow Six Siege Clan Directory]({{< ref "community/clan/index.md" >}}).

 ## Steps